Rita Ora Responds to 'Girls' Backlash: 'I Have Had Romantic Relationships with Women and Men'

 RELATED: Rita Ora Releases Bisexual Anthem ‘Girls’ — and Reveals If It’s Inspired By Her Own Sexuality

-Some on social media found “Girls” and its lyrics problematic and exploitative.
+Although ex-boyfriend Rob Kardashian supported Ora on Twitter Monday, some on social media found “Girls” and its lyrics problematic and exploitative.

-Pop singer Hayley Kiyoko, who identifies as bisexual, spoke out against the song on Twitter Friday.
+Pop singer Hayley Kiyoko, who identifies as gay, spoke out against the song on Twitter Friday.

 “Every so often there come certain songs with messaging that is downright tone-deaf, which does more harm than good for the LGBTQ+ community.
 A song like this just fuels the male gaze while marginalizing the idea of women loving women,” Kiyoko, 27, wrote.
 “I don’t need to drink wine to kiss girls; I’ve loved women my entire life.
 This type of message is dangerous because it completely belittles and invalidates the very pure feelings of an entire community.”

-R&B singer Kehlani — who has a duet with Cardi B, “Ring” — alluded to “Girls” on Friday.
+R&B singer Kehlani — who identifies as bisexual and has a duet with Cardi B, “Ring” — alluded to “Girls” on Friday.

 “every artist on the song is fantastic, and very much loved and supported by me… by all of us. but this isn’t about talent. it’s about choice,” Kehlani tweeted.

-“hate to be THAT guy but there were many awkward slurs, quotes, and moments that were like ‘word? word'” Kehlani. “and don’t make this personal. i have an incredible song out with one of the artists, and would love to work with the other three as well. & have met them all and respect them. there. were. harmful. lyrics. period. love y’all.”
+“hate to be THAT guy but there were many awkward slurs, quotes, and moments that were like ‘word? word'” said Kehlani. “and don’t make this personal. i have an incredible song out with one of the artists, and would love to work with the other three as well. & have met them all and respect them. there. were. harmful. lyrics. period. love y’all.”

 Ora responded to sentiments like Kiyoko’s and Kehlani’s in her tweet Monday.